nju-websoft/SPARQA/README.md

 Also, it contains resources for entity linking or candidate grounded query ranking.

 ## Skeleton
 It is a complex questions skeleton bank by manually annotation.
 It contains about 10K questions (5,166 questions and 5000 questions from ComplexWebQuestions).
-We make this resource public to supporch future research (in specific, question understanding or parsing research).
+We make this resource public to supporch future research (question understanding or semanatic parsing research).

 ## Dependencies